We are complex and diverse beings with multiple layers (koshas) to our human-ness or soma.

 ― B.K.S.
 Iyengar, Light on Life: The Yoga Journey to Wholeness, Inner Peace and Ultimate Freedom

 SomaYoga combines traditional yogic philosophy, mind work, meditation and classic asana with the science backed Somatic Neuromuscular Re-education, otherwise known as Somatics.

 SomaYoga honors the brilliance of traditional yogic teaching which looked at the whole being from 8 limbs (or branches) supporting the practitioner to return to the essential self – that of love, happiness and health.
 SomaYoga bridges this timeless wisdom with the brilliant work of Thomas Hanna to re-educate muscles that are stuck in deep patterns of holding caused by the stress, habituation and traumas of our lives.

 SomaYoga uses a Biopsychosocial Model of Pain when working with the client or student.

 Results are everything

 Is your practitioner working with a Biopsychosocial Model of Pain?
 Are you embracing this approach to your health and well-being?

 Learn from Us

-Visit our website and get lots of free information.
+Visit our On Demand Video Site and get lots of free information.